1. Lumion needs a graphics card with as many PassMark points as possible

 4. Multiple graphics cards (SLI/Crossfire), NVLink and graphics cards with more than 1 GPU

-4.1: Multiple graphics cards (in NVIDIA SLI, AMD Crossfire or NVLink configuration) will not boost the performance in Lumion.
-Lumion will only use the graphics card that is connected to the monitor that the Lumion window is running on.
+4.1: Multiple graphics cards (in NVIDIA SLI, AMD Crossfire or NVLink configuration) will not boost the performance or render speed in Lumion.
+Lumion will only use the graphics card that is connected to the monitor that the Lumion window is starting up on.

 4.2: Some of our users make use of 2 graphics cards connected to 2 different monitors.
 That way, you can use Lumion on 1 monitor/graphics card while the other monitor/graphics card is used for other applications.
 This sort of set-up tends to have a negligible impact on performance.
 Note that if other programs are running which demand a lot from the computer's CPU, this may result in extended render times as the computers max performance will be split between many programs.

 5. Docking stations